SaurabhSRP/Streamlit_App_Diamond_price_prediction/README.md

 ## Conclusion
 - The linear regression model works with accuracy equal to 90%.
 - We can improve the performance by doing some hyper parameter tuning and also by applying log transformation on the skewed data
-- Here is some of the pictures from the web app.
+- Here is a  pictures from the web app.
 - ![](https://github.com/SaurabhSRP/Streamlit_App_Diamond_price_prediction/blob/main/web_app_image.png)